4 Ways to Help Kids Sit Through Church

-If this had been our first born, there would be no story to tell except that she sat quietly and did exactly like I asked.
+If this had been our first born, there would be no story to tell except that she sat quietly and did exactly as I asked.

 But this was Dax.

-Our fiesty, spirited, precocious, outspoken, loud, little boy, and I was scared.
+Our feisty, spirited, precocious, outspoken, loud, little boy and I was scared.

 I’d never dealt with a rowdy little boy in church.

 I’d certainly never done it on my own.

 The “church training” was going absolutely terribly and peaked one rainy Sunday when I had to physically drag Dax out from under a pew, and due to the design of the church, carry him outside.

 He screamed and kicked the whole way from the front pew to the back of the church where the only exit doors were located.

 As I sat soaking wet and crying in my car with a little boy that I’d just totally lost my temper with, I vowed to never let a day like this happen again.

 Church was supposed to be a safe place; not just for me, but for my kids too.